 One of fashion’s favourite footwear designers Charlotte Olympia Dellal has built an internationally recognised accessories brand through her creativity and wit.
-Winner of accessories designer of the year award at the British Fashion Awards in 2011, Dellal is known for her 'Dolly' platforms and kitsch influences, effortlessly combining British humour and Hollywood bombshell aesthetics.
+Winner of accessories designer of the year award at the British Fashion Awards in 2011 and 2015, Dellal is known for her "Dolly" platforms and kitsch influences, effortlessly combining British humour and Hollywood bombshell aesthetics.

 Born in Cape Town, the first child of Guy Dellal, a property developer, and Brazilian model ‘Rio’ Andrea de Magalhães Vieira, Dellal attended Bedales in Hampshire before enrolling at the London College of Fashion in 1998.
 Although she enrolled with the intention of designing corsets, Dellal would design her first pair of shoes at LCF.
 She worked briefly with Hilary Alexander, who was then the fashion editor of The Daily Telegraph, in 2000, before her admittance into Cordwainers School to study shoe design.
 Dellal trained at Giambattista Valli before launching her own line.